tillitis/dev-tillitis/hugo/content/hw/_index.md

 ## RAM

-The RAM is 128 kiB.
+The RAM is 128 kB.
 The firmware clears the RAM before loading a TKey program into the RAM.

 ## ASLR